-If you are confused about how to control your emotions, know that it’s not your fault.
-Most young men were never taught about their emotions and society continues to provide negative reinforcement for men that do share their feelings openly.
+If you are confused about how to control your emotions, know that it’s not your fault man.
+It is a common topic in a men’s group that you will run into over and over again.
+Young men were never taught about their emotions and society continues to provide negative reinforcement for men that do share their feelings openly.

 In this article I’m going to share an emotional situation I found myself in as an example of how you can apply these eight simple steps to help you learn how to manage your emotions.

 Table Of Contents:

 How To Control Your Emotions When They Come Up…

 I received some surprising news and my first emotional reactions were to be like “fuck you”!
 “Fuck our friendship!” and blow up parts of my life.

 Yep, everyone struggles with their emotions at times.
 Events that cause us to feel a lot can lead to emotional decision making.